 As host, she created an experience that felt essential, not performative.
 It was Black unity during Black History Month expressed through conversation, proximity, and opportunity.

-As a multi-hyphenate creative — artist, host, entrepreneur — rooms like this feel aligned with my purpose.
+As a multi-hyphenate creative — artist, writer and entrepreneur — rooms like this feel aligned with my purpose.
 I’m grateful to Novi and her team for the invitation.

 The Panel: Legacy, Ownership & Evolution